Getaway Amalfi CoastAccess

 Going to the Amalfi Coast and staying in a hotel without views is a sin.
 The verticality of the coast with scattered villages and houses gives an indescribable visual scenario.
 And the truth is that the views of this hotel are fantastic.

-In Praiano the first thing to visit is Piazza San Gennaro with its imposing Parrocchia di San Gennaro.
+In Praiano the first visit is Piazza San Gennaro with the amazing Parrocchia di San Gennaro.
 The square is large and there is a lot of tranquility.
 Children playing football (very calmly) and the adults eating an ice cream sitting in the corners.
 Contrary to what I expected, everyone speaks softly.
 I would have spent hours sitting watching the mood of those people.
 The church surprised me a lot.
 It is perfectly restored and has two domes really nice, as it seems that they are covered with ceramic.
 I was not lucky enough to find it open.
 I wanted to enter because they told me that the interior floor is ceramic and is beautiful.
-Another day will be.

 From the same square there is a path to the Lido One Fire Beach.
 There is a sign that says "Alla Spiaggia".
 Warning: the way to the beach is full of stairs.
 Everyone knows that the Amalfi Coast is vertical, right?
 Here you have the evidence.
 The descent is relatively easy, but the return is hard.
 Another warning: do not expect a sandy beach.
 It is a cement platform with sun loungers and umbrellas.
 Honestly, I got a disappointment.
 Looking towards the sea on the right hand side there is a ramp with colored boats, a huge rock wall and the threes that reach the water.
 I liked this scenario much more.